nginnever/dubai-hackathon/README.md

 #### Uploading-Downloading

-When uploading a file, the application will chunk the file and create [merkle dag objects](https://github.com/ipfs/specs/tree/master/merkledag) with IPFS.
-You must select an input value in Ether to supply the file contract that will be created next to fund the seeders that will be responding to the file's challenges.
-The rate that file contracts set new challenges is fixed so assuming that there is always a seeder responding, the more value supplied the longer the file will be seeded.
-Your file is attached to your Ethereum public key.
-An identity like uPort can be applied to this key and with your key the files uploaded can be retrieved from any other location.

 TODO: Get cost metrics

 ## Install

-fileswarm is a react/redux application and can be ran in the browser or with electron.
+just_Will_it is a react/redux application and can be ran in the browser or with electron.

 requirements: